lewagon/dotfiles/00-Setup/TEACHERS.md

 - Airbnb clone! (no flats allowed).
 - Team up with your project buddies.
 - Collaborate on GitHub.
+- Use AI tools to help you code.
 - Make mistakes you won't make again during the Project's weeks 😊

 #### Monday (Week 8) - Friday (Week 9) - Project Weeks